Financial Empowerment: Spreading throughout the Nation—and within CUSSW!

 The first adopters of financial empowerment at CUSSW

-Fran Freedman now serves as the field supervisor for three second-year CUSSW students who are pioneers for the School in learning about the field of financial education and asset building:
+Fran Freedman now serves as practicum supervisor for three second-year CUSSW students who are pioneers for the School in learning about the field of financial education and asset building:

 - Ruting Chen, International Program student with a concentration in Advanced Generalist Practice and Programming (AGPP)